-The EU has brought in a law banning the use of cookies on websites unless users explicitly consent to their use.
+The use of cookies on websites is legally controlled.
 This law is extraordinary as virtually every website in the world uses cookies, and needs to do so for them to work correctly - as well as to collect analytics on how the site is used, sharing through social media, etc. Websites approved by the Provincial Communication Officer are free to copy and use our 'Privacy & Cookies' policy which can be found in the footer of all our sites, and which we will update as this develops.